GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Grecurin.md

 **Marine Breathing**: Grecurin are equally capable of breathing normal air and breathing in untainted bodies of water.

-**Single Claw**: Grecurin have a single claw which may be used as their main hand. they have no ohter manipulators.
+**Single Claw**: Grecurin have a single claw which may be used as their main hand.
+They have no other manipulators.

 **Rough Hide**: A grecurin cannot use armor unless it states otherwise.
 When unarmored, a grecurin is treated as wearing gambeson.